MilanRegmiGitH/GithubAction/README.md

 # GithubAction
-a test repo i created to learn github action for python
+A test repo i created to learn github action for python